UnitedHealthcare Dental Insurance for Seniors

 UnitedHealthcare Dental Medicare Advantage Plans With Dental Coverage

-Dental care costs are not covered by Medicare, which is why many older adults tend to skimp on dental services as they age.
-If you’re eligible for Medicare Part A and Part B, a Medicare Advantage plan with dental coverage can help close that gap, at no cost to you or with a reasonable premium in addition to your Medicare Part B premiums.
-(Note: You must be enrolled in Medicare Part B to sign up for these plans.)
+Dental care costs are not covered by Medicare, which is why many older adults tend to skimp on dental services as they age.5 If you’re eligible for Medicare Part A and Part B, a Medicare Advantage (Part C) plan with dental coverage can help close that gap.
+Many Part C plans include basic dental services for no additional premium.
+Reasonable monthly premium rates may apply for major dental coverage (in addition to your plan’s premium, if there is one, and the Medicare Part B premium).
+Note that you must enroll in Medicare to be eligible for Part C plans.

 >> From the Pros: Guide to Medicare and Medicaid